signum-network/CIPs/SIP/sip-40.md

 ### Set not for sale
 Setting the NFT not for sale anymore.
-A cancel of an auction is only possible when no current bid exists.
+Aborting an auction is only possible if there is no current bid.
-A message to trackSetNotForSale account will be send.
+A message is sent to the trackSetNotForSale account.

 ```java
     public void setNotForSale(){